cupid-ide/cupid/nuopcdocs/approach.rst

 .. _genmakefrag:

-Modify Your Buid to Generate a NUOPC Makefile Fragment
+Modify Your Build to Generate a NUOPC Makefile Fragment
 ------------------------------------------------------

 The goal of adding a NUOPC cap to your model is so that it can be used